gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 the user of the expected measurements of the SGX application.

 After the cryptographic wrap key is provisioned, the remote platform may start executing the application.
-Gramine uses Protected FS to transparently decrypt the input and the model files using the provisioned key when the PyTorch application starts (6).
+Gramine uses Encrypted FS to transparently decrypt the input and the model files using the provisioned key when the PyTorch application starts (6).
 The application then proceeds with execution on plaintext files (7).
 When the PyTorch script is finished, the output file is encrypted with the same cryptographic key and saved to the cloud provider's file storage (8).
-At this point, the protected output may be forwarded to the remote user who will decrypt it and analyze its contents.
+At this point, the encrypted output may be forwarded to the remote user who will decrypt it and analyze its contents.

 Prerequisites